vmustone/wolt-internship/README.md

 ## Description

 This is a web application built with React and TypeScript that calculates the price of a delivery order based on user input.
-The application allows users to enter relevant information, such as the number of items and delivery details, and then calculates the total price accordingly.
+The application allows users to enter relevant information and then calculates the total price accordingly.

 ### Current Status